Interface In Java Interview Questions

 • For example, <interfaceName>.<memberName> from any other class

-• No change even post Java 8 release too
+• There is no change even post-Java 8 release too

-How can we access variables defined inside Interface?
+How can we access variables defined inside the Interface?

-• Members defined inside the interface can be accessed using interface name from any other class
+• Members defined inside the interface can be accessed using the interface name from any other class

 • For example, <interfaceName>.<memberName> from any other class

-• No change even post Java 8 release too
+• There is no change even post-Java 8 release too

 • If we try to change the value, the compiler throws an error